How to Make a Visual Essay

 Choosing a Topic

 Thinking about moving personal experiences can help you choose a topic.
-The student creating the "Texting and Driving" video essay below experienced the grief of losing 5 friends in an accident caused by texting.
+The student who created "Texting and Driving" experienced the grief of losing 5 friends in an accident caused by texting.
 He used his own emotions to help him craft a moving visual argument and included the story of his friends as part of his essay.

 What to Include